Her international is governed by a volunteer board of Directors in Kelowna, BC, Canada

 Kate graduated from Brigham Young University with a BA in Middle Eastern Studies & Arabic.
 She completed a certificate in Nonprofit Management from the University of Illinois Chicago, and a diploma in Public Administration / International Development from the University of York.

-Kate is the co-Executive Director of Her International, where she works to generate grassroots solutions to empower women and girls in our own backyard in Canada, as well as in Nepal.
+Kate is the Co-Executive Director of Her International, where she works to generate grassroots solutions to empower women and girls in our own backyard in Canada, as well as in Nepal.

 Tamara McLellan, Co-Executive Director

 Tamara has been falling in love with causes and companies since 2005.
-And if you give her anytime at all, she'll tell you about "the moment her life changed" in Ottawa when she saw John Wood (author of Leaving Microsoft to Change the World) speak at a conference.
+If you give her anytime at all, she'll tell you about "the moment her life changed" in Ottawa when she saw John Wood (author of Leaving Microsoft to Change the World) speak at a conference.
 Since that moment she has traveled to and volunteered in Africa, India and Central America.

-JEN MORIN, DONOR ADMINISTRATOR
+alyx walsh, DONOR ADMINISTRATOR